Metalnem/sharpfuzz/README.md

 will also stop the fuzzing.
 However, the input that has caused either of these problems is not lost, and it can be found in the file ```findings_dir/.cur_input```.
-Both of the limitations will be addressed in the next SharpFuzz release.

 ## Trophies